archit342000/RAGQA/README.md

 The updated `pipeline/` package orchestrates a multi-stage PDF workflow designed for robust mixed-layout parsing:

-1. **Ingestion (`pipeline.ingest.pdf_parser`)** – PyMuPDF extracts spans, lines, fonts, and bounding boxes per page, emitting a structured page graph that preserves block metadata (font statistics, numeric ratios, bullet density, etc.) while suppressing repeating headers/footers via cross-page heuristics.
+1. **Ingestion (`pipeline.ingest.pdf_parser`)** – PyMuPDF extracts spans, lines, fonts, and bounding boxes per page, emitting a structured page graph that preserves block metadata (font statistics, numeric ratios, bullet density, etc.), suppresses repeating headers/footers only when they recur on ≥5 pages, and tags each block with section hierarchy / keep-with-next metadata for downstream threading.
 2. **Layout Signals (`pipeline.layout.signals`)** – Nine robust signals are computed per page (CIS, OGR, BXS, DAS, FVS, ROJ, TFI, MSA, FNL).
 Values are normalised to [0, 1] via the median/IQR of the first ten pages before a weighted page score is derived.
 3. **Routing (`pipeline.layout.router`)** – Pages are queued for LayoutParser when the score ≥0.55 or any of the hard triggers